Get a quote

 Frame

 The simplicity, adaptability, and straightforward construction of frame homes make them the most popular house construction type built today.
 To build a frame house, builders use wood to create a skeleton, or frame, of the entire home.
-Frame houses typically have larger beams at ends and narrow beams in between with drywall or paneling filling in the spaces in between.
+Frame houses typically have larger beams at the ends and narrow beams in between with drywall or paneling filling in the spaces in between.

 One of the key benefits of a frame home is the price.
 Frame homes are relatively simple to build, and until recently, lumber was an affordable building material.
 Additionally, frame homes let more natural light inside because builders can easily create large windows.
-In some parts of the country, frame homes are made with extreme high-pitch roofs to protect the house from the weight of snow.
+In some parts of the country, frame homes are made with extremely high-pitch roofs to protect the house from the weight of snow.

 The drawback, however, is that wood-framed homes are considered more combustible than other types of building materials.
 That usually means you pay more for your homeowners’ insurance than you might with other types of construction materials.